jamie-jjd/figiss/README.md

 ## Using as a Library

-You can also use GCIIS as a library in the following way:
+You can also use FIGISS as a library in the following way:

 ### Sample Code for Constructing Index